To reserve event resources, click here.

 Q. What does it cost?

 A. These are free to use for anybody hosting neighborhood events.
-These are also free for anybody who belongs to the neighborhood potluck group or the local Buy Nothing group or the Tempe Stake, to use for any purpose.
+These are also free for any active member of the neighborhood potluck group (and a few associated groups), to use for any purpose.

-Q. Can I borrow supplies without organizing an event through the neighborhood group?
+Q. May I borrow supplies without organizing an event through the neighborhood group?

 A. Yes.